-The responsible authorities have 28 consecutive days to consider an application served upon them.
-Members of the public also have a 28-day period within which to consider making a relevant representation (see below).
+After applying for a premises licence, the responsible authorities have 28 consecutive days to consider the application.
+Members of the public also have a 28-day period to consider making a relevant representation.

-Where no objections or relevant representations are made by responsible authorities or the public, we must grant the premises licence on the 29th consecutive day, subject only to the mandatory conditions and the operating schedule.
+If no objections or relevant representations are made by responsible authorities or the public, we must grant the premises licence on the 29th consecutive day.
+This will be subject to the mandatory conditions and the operating schedule.

-We hold a hearing where valid objections or representations from responsible authorities, or any other person, whether or not they live or have a business in the vicinity, are received.
+We hold a hearing if we receive valid objections or representations from responsible authorities or any other person.
+This is whether or not they live or have a business in the vicinity.

-Mediation is successful where all parties (the applicant and all parties making relevant representations) and with the agreement of the licensing authority, agree that the reasons for representation have been overcome and that these may be reflected in the licence issued, ie the operating schedule/licence conditions.
+Mediation is successful where all parties (the applicant and all those making relevant representations) agree that the reasons for representation have been overcome.
+This must be with the agreement of the licensing authority.
+This may be reflected in the licence issued, ie the operating schedule or licence conditions.

-Details of the date and time of the hearing together with details of the procedures to be followed will be sent to the applicant, responsible authorities and any person who has made a valid representation, at least 10 working days before the day of the hearing.
+A hearing takes place is mediation has been unsuccessful.
+We'll send details of the date and time of the hearing and procedures to be followed to all those involved.
+We'll do this at least 10 working days before the day of the hearing.

-The applicant and parties described above must give notice to us at least two working days before the start of the hearing stating:
+The applicant for review, any interested parties and responsible authorities must give notice to us at least two working days before the start of the hearing.
+They must state:

 - whether they will attend the hearing in person

-- whether they think a hearing is unnecessary (if, for example an agreement has been reached before a formal hearing)
+- whether they think a hearing is unnecessary (if, for example, parties have reached an agreement before the formal hearing)

-- any request for another person to attend the hearing, including how they may be able to assist the licensing authority in relation to the application
+- any request for another person to attend the hearing.
+They'll also need to include details of how that person may be able to assist us in relation to the application.

-- grant the licence subject to any conditions it considers appropriate for the promotion of the licensing objectives
+- Grant the licence subject to any conditions it deems appropriate for the promotion of the licensing objectives.

 A right of appeal exists to the Magistrates' Court for any party to the proceedings.

-Where there is a hearing the committee must give clear and comprehensive reasons for its eventual determination of the application.
+Where there's a hearing, the committee must give clear and comprehensive reasons for its determination of the application.